Every life has a pivotal moment, a single instant in time that turns upon something said or not said, done or not done, which haunts it until the end.

 “Send it back,” I pleaded, “We are not satisfied!!”

 But he could not send it back.
-The fine print clearly stated that the “two week trial period” began on the day of his order – three weeks ago, so he had been snookered, something he would never admit – which only made him more determined to get his money’s worth.
+The fine print clearly stated that the “two week trial period” began on the day of his order.
+That was three weeks ago.
+He had been snookered which was something he would never admit and that only made him more determined to get his money’s worth.

 So every other week thereafter for a year, my father hacked, ripped and rasped at our hair until he saved enough money to buy his Remington 1100 self-loading shotgun – then we were mercifully led back to the barber.